Prerequisites

 Access Production

-Once you have successfully tested the webhook and finished your implementation, configure and test your production webhook URL.
+Once you have successfully tested the webhook and finished your implementation, test your production webhook URL.
 This will allow you to receive notifications for live events.

 Why Am I Not Receiving Notifications?